stevenc81/pystex/README.md

     except APIError as e:
         print e

-In case of having variables for API calling.
+In case of having variables for an API call.
 For example:

     http://api.stackexchange.com/2.1/tags/python/top-answerers/all_time?pagesize=30&site=stackoverflow